EntropyWorks/openstack-automation/README.md

 Adding new compute node
 =======================

-Adding a new machine to a cluster is as easy as editing a json file.
+Adding a new machine to a cluster is as easy as editing a yaml file.
 All you have to do is edit 'pillar/openstack_cluster.sls' as below.

 <pre>
 ---